Package Structure Overview

 converters from systems like scikit-learn to the ONNX format.
 Tribuo provides

 a wrapper around Microsoft’s ONNX Runtime that can

 score ONNX models on both CPU and GPU platforms.
 ONNX support is found in the

 tribuo-onnxartifact in the

-Tribuo includes experimental support for TensorFlow 1.14 in the
+Tribuo includes experimental support for TensorFlow-Java 0.4.0 (using

 This support remains experimental while the TF JVM SIG rewrites the TensorFlow Java API.
-We participate in the TensorFlow JVM SIG, and the upcoming releases from that group will include full Java support for training models without the need to define the model in Python before training.
+We participate in the TensorFlow JVM SIG, and are working to improve TensorFlow not just for Tribuo but for the Java community as a whole.

-Tribuo demonstrates the TensorFlow interop by including an example config file, python model generation file and protobuf for an MNIST model.
-In addition to the libraries gathered by the Tribuo TensorFlow jar, it is necessary to include libtensorflow_jni.so and libtensorflow_framework.so in your java.library.path.
+Tribuo demonstrates the TensorFlow interop by including an example config file, several example model generation functions and protobuf for an MNIST model graph.